bsuraj23/NineThirtyBatch/README.md

    range(0)	No numbers produced	for i in range(0): print(i)	(no output) range(negative, positive)	Works with negative start values	for i in range(-3, 3): print(i)	-3 -2 -1 0 1 2
    range(start, stop, large_step)	Skips values according to step size	for i in range(0, 20, 5): print(i)	0 5 10 15

+(14-08-2025)

+Q1.Difference between Break and continue?
+   Break terminates the program according to the condition give. ex: if i==2 then break; here at the value i=2 the break statement terminates the program.
+   Continue skips the value given in the condition and executes the next values. ex: if i=5 then continues skips the value 5 and executes 1,2,3,4,6,7,....
+Q2. explore about %d, %s, %t, /n?
+   The %d, %s, %t, /n are the conversion specifiers where,
+   %d is used at digit values
+   %s is used at string values
+   %t is used for tab values
+   /n is used for new line or next line